General Notes For the 2023 Tour:

 - The tour is an easygoing 90 minutes in duration with regular stops for discussion along the way.

-- The tour starts at the old Spring Garden Public Library and ends at the Ferry Terminal.
-Accessible washrooms and car parking are available at both ends of the tour.
+- The tour starts at the Old Spring Garden Library and ends at the Corner of Duke and Hollis Street.

 - The itinerary crosses through intersections with curb cuts and follows sidewalks that are in good shape.